ceedee666/opensap_python_intro/exercises/week_1/1.5/exercise.md

-Write a Python program that ask the user to enter three integer numbers.
+Write a Python program that asks the user to enter three integer numbers.
 The program should output the largest of the three numbers.

 Below is an example execution of the program: